miurahr/gradle-omegat-plugin/README.md

 }
 ```

-The plugin automatically configure gradle project to depend on specified version of OmegaT and
+The plugin automatically configure gradle project to depend on specified version of OmegaT.
-it is set as dependency but not included into plugin jar file.
+It is set as dependency for build, but not included into the plugin jar file.

 ### Step 3.
 Configure dependencies